Yahuweh is opening the eyes of His children!

-The apostle Jude and the writer to the Hebrews both give this example of the Israelites, as a warning to us today who follow Messiah, of how we must likewise enter in (Jude 1:5; Hebrews 3:7-19; Hebrews 4:1-11).
+The apostle Jude and the writer to the Hebrews both give this example of the Israelites, as a warning to us today who follow Messiah.
+We must come out just as they did, by the blood of the Lamb.
+We must likewise enter in as they were required to do, by faith and obedience (Jude 1:5; Hebrews 3:7-19; Hebrews 4:1-11).

 In summarising the Israelites’ testing in the wilderness, Jude tells us that Yahuweh, having “saved” the people out of the land of Egypt, afterward destroyed them that were not “continuing to believe” (Jude 1:5).
 Then we are told (Hebrews 4:6,11) that they failed to enter in because of disobedience, which we are then told (Hebrews 3:19) is a form of unbelief.

 The result is that out of the original multitudes of those above 20 years of age who were ‘saved’ out of bondage, out of the land of Egypt, only Joshua and Caleb were allowed to enter in to the Promised Land.